 The non-profit Clearwater Marine Aquarium focuses on rescuing and rehabilitating aquatic life.
 Visit to meet its most famous resident, Winter the Dolphin.
 After losing her tail, Winter was rehabilitated at the facility.
 Her story was captured on the silver screen in the heartwarming Dolphin Tale, starring Morgan Freeman and Harry Connick Jr.

 When you’re done exploring the exhibits, grab a bite to eat at the Island Way Grill.
-Featuring views over Causeway Blvd to Clearway Bay, the grill serves high-brow seafood dishes with an Asian twist.
+Featuring views over Causeway Blvd to Clearwater Bay and Clearwater Harbor, the grill serves high-brow seafood dishes with an Asian twist.

 Caladesi Island State Park